 His practice emphasizes the following areas: Product safety/liability, aerospace law, engineering-legal disputes; commercial litigation, defective highway design and construction practices, breach of contract, entertainment-industry lawsuits, premises liability, professional malpractice, wrongful termination and technology related matters.
 He has for instance served as trial counsel for civilian and military pilots, scientists, national and international businesses, victims of defective products, and entertainment industry figures.
 As an example, Ray represented the family of United States Air Force Pilot Sean Murphy in their nationally prominent lawsuit regarding defects in the ejection system of the F 15 supersonic fighter aircraft.
 In addition, Ray has been counsel in civil cases related to movie and television projects such as "Twilight Zone, The Movie," "The Dukes of Hazard," "Air Wolf," "The Little Rascals," "National Treasure 2," and "The Black Stallion."
 He has also represented agents, directors, production staff, actors and models.

 Ray has authored professional papers on such topics as "Robot Car Safety," "Rear Collision Crashworthiness," "Runaway Acceleration," "Insurance: Beyond Policy Limits," "Helmet Safety," "Deadly Post-Collision Fires," "Killer Seats," "Protecting Precious Cargo: Rear Seat Safety," "Selecting Out Juror Bias," "Construction Defect: Slipping and Crumbling Home Developments," "Twists and Turns/Road Case," "The Government Contractor Defense"; "Cross Examining Adverse Experts"; "21st Century Demonstrative Evidence Today"; "Unstable Vehicles--Unsafe at Any Speed"; "Short on Safety: How Auto Designs Cause Needless Harm"; "On Wings of an Eagle: Aviation Law"; "High Profile Aviation Cases: Countering Key Defenses"; and "The Trial Lawyer As Private Attorney General: Defense Contractor Fraud."
 Additionally, he has been a repeated featured speaker at national conventions of the Association of Trial Lawyers of America (ATLA) (now The American Association for Justice) and the National College of Advocacy.
 His work "In Search of the Right Experts" is a frequently cited article of ATLA's Trial Magazine.
-In addition, Ray served as Chairman of the Products Liability Section of ATLA in 1995, and is co author of the national trial practice volume Defective Product: Evidence to Verdict published by Lexis Law Publishing.
+In addition, Ray served as Chairman of the Products Liability Section of ATLA in 1995, and is co-author of the national trial practice volume Defective Product: Evidence to Verdict published by Juris Publishing of New York.

 Over the years, Ray has represented clients in lawsuits involving many of the Fortune 500 companies and most major worldwide automobile manufacturers.
 He has obtained landmark results in products, government liability, aviation and other cases.